EventStore/Webinars/README.md

 You will also need the `docker-compose.yml` file included in this repository.

 If you want to use anything else than MongoDB for projections, feel free to change the compose file.

+## Structure

+Find the repository structure below.

+### Event Sourcing basics

+The code is located in `01-eventsourcing`.

+It's divided in two parts:
+- Step 1: using events, but still persisting the state without events: `mongo-persistence`.
+- Step 2: fully event-sourced solution: `esdb-persistence`.